csivitu/csi-accounts-express/README.md

   An express middleware which is supposed to return the token string.
 This is the string that will be verified by the library.

 ### req.user
-If the token is authenticated sucesfully, and the user staisfies all other contraints, then `req.user` contains the user object of the authenticated user.
+If the token is authenticated successfully, and the user staisfies all other contraints, then `req.user` contains the user object of the authenticated user.
 This just contains the payload from the given jwt token:
 ```typescript
 interface User {
     name: string;